An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Abstract

 \section{Abstract}

-Vehicle routing problem (VRP) is a typical discrete combinatorial optimization problem, and many models and algorithms have been proposed to solve VRP and variants.
-Although existing approaches has contributed a lot to the development of this field, these approaches either are limited in problem size or need manual intervening in choosing parameters.
-To tackle these difficulties, many studies consider learning-based optimization algorithms to solve VRP.
-In this paper we first review recent advances in this field and divides relevant approaches into \emph{end-to-end approaches} and \emph{step-by-step approaches}.
-We design three-part experiments to justly evaluate performance of four representative learning-based optimization algorithms and verify that combining heuristic search can effectively improve generalization ability and sampled efficiency of LBO models.
-Finally we point out that research trend of LBO algorithms is to solve large-scale and multiple constraints problems from real world.
+Vehicle routing problem (VRP) is a typical discrete combinatorial optimization problem, and many models and algorithms have been proposed to solve the VRP and its variants.
+Although existing approaches have contributed a lot to the development of this field, these approaches either are limited in problem size or need manual intervening in choosing parameters.
+To solve these difficulties, many studies have considered the learning-based optimization (LBO) algorithms to solve the VRP.
+This paper reviews recent advances in this field and divides relevant approaches into \emph{end-to-end approaches} and \emph{step-by-step approaches}.
+We performed a statistical analysis of the reviewed articles from various aspects and designed three experiments to evaluate the performance of four representative LBO algorithms.
+Finally, we conclude the applicable types of problems for different LBO algorithms and suggest directions in which researchers can improve LBO algorithms.